AkahitoTheDragon/OdroidN2plus-Woodcase/readme.md

 **In theory, the case also fits the Odroid N2, but I can't test this!
 You are welcome to try out whether the case fits, as far as I know the circuit boards and the cooler are identical.**

+*Please note that this is a private project which I finished in a week.
+Therefore I will not offer any big support, but you are welcome to open up a issue and if I have the time and motivation I will help you.*

 ## Table of Contents
 1. [File Overview](#File-Overview)
 2. [Things you need](#Things-you-need)